 - No capacity limitations

-For these reasons I recommend you get your training from any PMI approved, online training provider.
+For these reasons, I recommend you obtain your training from any PMI approved, online training provider.

 About The PM PrepCast